MohammadRezaMohajeri/Breast-Cancer-Gene-Expression-Biomarker-Analysis/README.md

 ### Title: Research Hypothesis Derived from the Research Question in This Study

 For details about the research hypothesis, please visit [Research Hypothesis](https://mohammadrezamohajeri.github.io/Breast-Cancer-Gene-Expression-Biomarker-Analysis/Pages/Research_Hypothesis.html).

+## Code Pages

+For the source code and notebooks related to each phase of this project, please refer to the following pages:

+1. [Code for Phase 1](#) - *Data Preparation and Preliminary Analysis*
+2. [Code for Phase 2](#) - *Differential Expression Analysis for Biomarker Discovery in Breast Cancer*
+3. [Code for Phase 3](#) - *Integration of Gene Expression Data through Meta-Analysis for Robust Biomarker Discovery in Breast Cancer*

 ## Dependencies